 I’ve been doing this for quite awhile now…

-The work includes some of my favourite images of the moment, and as equally important, from the past.
+The work includes some of my favourite images of the moment, and as equally important, from the non digital past.
 There are frequent changes, and the site will continually develop.

-I have been working in photography, graphic arts, reproduction, photo processing & web design, and latterly consulting.
+I have been working in photography, graphic arts, reproduction, photo processing & web design, and latterly consulting since 1978.

 Yep, that’s quite awhile – 43 years.

-Over this period I have seen the rise of digital revolution and its effect on the industry and the world.
+Over this period I have seen the rise of the digital revolution, and its effect on the industry, and the world.

 At my Grammar school, I discovered the joys of black and white photography.
 Using a Zenith E camera, I began to discover and understand first principles.
 Things were more straight forward then.
 The thought of auto-focus and filmless cameras seemed as far away as wireless telephones and personal computers.